pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 Through these equivalence changes, the query can become easier to handle in the logical execution plan.
 After the equivalence changes, TiDB gets a query plan structure that is equivalent to the original query, and then gets a final execution plan based on the data distribution and the specific execution overhead of an operator.
 For more information, see [SQL Physical Optimization](/sql-physical-optimization.md).

-Also, TiDB can choose to enable execution plan caching to reduce the execution plan generation overhead when executing the `PREPARE` statement, as introduced in [Prepare Execution Plan Cache](/sql-prepared-plan-cache.md).
+Also, TiDB can choose to enable execution plan caching to reduce the creation overhead of the execution plan when executing the `PREPARE` statement, as introduced in [Prepare Execution Plan Cache](/sql-prepared-plan-cache.md).

 ### Optimize full table scan

 The most common reason for slow SQL queries is that the `SELECT` statements perform full table scan or use incorrect indexes.
 You can use EXPLAIN or EXPLAIN ANALYZE to view the execution plan of this query and locate the cause of the slow query.
 There are [three methods](https://docs.pingcap.com/tidb/stable/dev-guide-optimize-sql) that you can use to optimize.

-- Use indexes to filter data
+- Use secondary index
-- Use indexes to query data
+- Use covering index
-- Use primary keys to query data
+- Use primary index

 ### DML best practices

 See [DML best practices](https://docs.pingcap.com/tidb/stable/dev-guide-optimize-sql-best-practices#dml-best-practices).

-### DDL best practices for selecting primary keys
+### DDL best practices when selecting primary keys

 See [Guidelines to follow when selecting primary keys](https://docs.pingcap.com/tidb/stable/dev-guide-create-table#guidelines-to-follow-when-selecting-primary-key).

 ### Index best practices

 [Best practices for indexing](https://docs.pingcap.com/tidb/stable/dev-guide-index-best-practice) include best practices for creating indexes and using indexes.

-Among them, the speed of creating indexes is conservative by default, and the index creation process can be accelerated by [modifying variables](https://docs.pingcap.com/tidb/stable/dev-guide-optimize-sql-best-practices#add-index-best-practices) in some scenarios.
+The speed of creating indexes is conservative by default, and the index creation process can be accelerated by [modifying variables](https://docs.pingcap.com/tidb/stable/dev-guide-optimize-sql-best-practices#add-index-best-practices) in some scenarios.

 ### Transaction conflicts